 student's financial need, after completing the Free Application for Federal Student

-Aid (FAFSA).
+visa, do not qualify for FWS.
 Contact the Financial Aid and Scholarship Office if you have any questions related to Federal Work-Study.

 - Must be awarded FWS to be able to apply for on-campus student positions earmarked as Federal Work-Study